rt106/rt106.github.io/CUSTOM_APPLICATION_SDK.md

-# Create a custom application using Rt 106
+# Create an application using Rt 106

 You can create a custom application using Rt 106 in four different ways, listed here in increasing level of customization and effort required:
 * __Add algorithms to [Rad-Seed](https://github.com/rt106/rt106-rad-seed) or [Path-Seed](https://github.com/rt106/rt106-path-seed).__  Rt 106 provides bare-bones applications for radiology and for pathology.
 You can load your own data and integrate your own algorithms and work with these seed applications as they are.
 This is useful for initial testing and learning about Rt 106.